AFA Alaska

 We Want to Hear From You!

-Do you have feedback for the committee, concerns you’d like to share, or items that you’d like brought up with management?
+Would you like to join the wear test pool?
+Do you have other feedback for the committee or items that you’d like brought up with management?
 Please let us know!
-Your Local Scheduling Committee is your voice to management.
-You can open a support request on the AFA Alaska Online Support Center or contact us directly using the information on the Scheduling Committee page of the AFA Alaska website.
+Your Local Uniform Committee is your voice to management.
+You can find contact information on the Uniform Committee page of the AFA Alaska website.

-Human Rights Committee Meeting Recap – 4th Quarter 2023
+Human Rights Committee Meeting Recap – 1st Quarter 2024

 Human Rights Committee

-• Our AFA Human Rights Committee Chairpersons met on Thursday, December 14, to discuss their ongoing program of work to advance human rights within our workplace and community.
+• Our AFA Human Rights Committee Chairpersons met on Thursday, February 22, to discuss their ongoing program of work to advance human rights within our workplace and community.

 • The Committee also met with management to receive updates on what progress has been made on concerns that had been previously brought forward and address new concerns that have come to light.